asalimonov/yc-mdb-terraform-examples/managed-postgresql/README.md

-For example, developers can have privileges to redeploy, change configuration, deploy additional clusters and VMs in testing environment, but only leads and duty engineers can deploy and update configuration of nets, clusters, virtual machines in production environment.
+For example, developers can have privileges to redeploy, change configuration, deploy additional clusters and VMs in testing environment, but only leads and duty engineers can deploy and update configuration of nets, clusters, virtual machines in the production environment.

-Here are keys features of environments:
+Here are key features of environments:

 ### Common